Secured-Pi/Secured-Pi/README.md

 ## Setup instructions:
 First, you need to install OpenCV3 with facial recognition packages.
 There re several ways of doing this, and I recommend researching it if you have not done this before.
 Then, after cloning this repo and cd into the project directory:

+- Create a postgres database named 'securedpi'

+Then:

 ```
 python3 -m venv ENV